s-0-p-h-i-a/Zodiac_Calculator/Zodiac_v2_0/zodiac_v2_0_Devlog.md

   - Scoped variable declarations close to point of use
   - Replaced repeated string assignment with integer-mapped `switch` branches
   - Applied formatting and output consistency across all branches

 ---

+## ✅ Changes from v1.1

+- ✔ Replaced nested day checks with single validation block
+- ✔ Mapped strings (`sign`, `element`, `modality`) from numerical values
+- ✔ Added comments and structural separators for readability
+- ✔ Improved variable scope and reduced clutter
+- ✔ Optimised input validation logic
+- ^ Consider converting all `int x(0)` declarations to `int x = 0` format for consistency

+---

+## 🛠️ Next Steps

+- Review edge cases in day/month validation logic
+- Prep for refactoring with arrays/enums/structs once learned
+- Modularise with functions once scope and parameter logic is introduced

+---

+## 📎 Notes

+- This version is an intentional transition point — combining full manual logic with abstracted representations for easier migration to more advanced C++ concepts.
+- Code structure now more clearly reflects the three phases: **input → computation → output**.
+- Naming updated to v2.0 to reflect the shift toward abstraction.

+---